awslabs/sagemaker-debugger/docs/api.md

 **Step**: Step means one the work done by the training job for one batch (i.e. forward and backward pass).
 (An exception is with TensorFlow's Session interface, where a step also includes the initialization session run calls).
 SageMaker Debugger is designed in terms of steps.
 When to save data is specified using steps as well as the invocation of Rules is on a step-by-step basis.

 **Hook**: The main class to pass as a callback object, or to create callback functions.
 It keeps track of collections and writes output files at each step.
+The current hook implementation does not support merging tensors from current job with tensors from previous job(s).
+Hence ensure that the 'out_dir' does not exist prior to instantiating the 'Hook' object.
 - `hook = smd.Hook(out_dir="/tmp/mnist_job")`

 **Mode**: One of "train", "eval", "predict", or "global".
 Helpful for segmenting data based on the phase